kelvinkirima014/kelvinkirima.com/content/blog/pwani_a_love_affair.md

 I didn’t go looking for anything in particular when I left Nairobi, but I made new friends, shared meals and laughter over cups of mnazi, and had what I like to think of as a great adventure.
 Now, I remember the coast with a bit of nostalgia, and I hope it doesn’t take me too long to return.

-**To my friends Joy, Davie, Hussein, Gbaba, Shuku, Tiwi, Carol, Lynn, Simon, Alex, MJ, Ben, and Mary, you made my stay beautiful and memorable.
+**To my friends Joy, Davie, Hussein, Gbaba, Shuku, Tiwi, Carol, Lynn, Simon, Alex, MJ, Maggie, Ben, Kevo and Mary, you made my stay beautiful and memorable.
 Ahsanteni sana, ladies and gentlemen. 💙**